HolyBlackCat/cpp-tutorials/language/02_basic/09_if_else.md

 }
 ```

 This (`else if`) isn't some special language feature, we're just omitting some braces here.
-After adding the braces back, you should see that it's entirely equivalent to:
+After adding the braces back, you should see that it is entirely equivalent to:
 ```cpp
 if (age < 10)
 {